aridjayarecipes/cutesrecipes.web.app/content/post/2392-easiest-way-to-prepare-any-night-of-the-week-black-bean-and-amp-spinach-couscous-with-baked-shrimp.md

 A dried seed of a black bean plant.
 A dried black seed of certain varieties of the common bean, Phaseolus vulgaris.
 A fermented soybean, used in Asian cooking.
 Black beans stand out from other common varieties like cannellini beans and chickpeas not just because of their striking color, but also because of how rich and practically meaty they are.
 Black beans have a satisfying texture and mildly sweet flavor.

-So that is going to wrap it up with this exceptional food black bean & spinach couscous with baked shrimp recipe.
+So that is going to wrap it up with this exceptional food black bean &amp; spinach couscous with baked shrimp recipe.
 Thanks so much for reading.
 I'm sure you will make this at home.
 There is gonna be interesting food in home recipes coming up.
 Don't forget to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!